Waterbugs and Dragonflies

-The second gift was a story - "Waterbugs and Dragonflies" by Doris Hickney.
+The 1st gift was a story called "Waterbugs and Dragonflies" by Doris Hickney.

 After reading the story I remember saying, “I don’t want Jackson to be a dragonfly.
 I want him to be a waterbug and be here with me!”

-But thinking of Jackson being happy, enjoying his new life as a dragonfly, soaring the skies in the "beyond" was a comfort to me.
+But thinking of him enjoying his new life as a dragonfly, soaring the skies in the "beyond" was a tremendous comfort to me.

-I've loved dragonflies ever since that day.
+I've loved dragonflies ever since.
 I have dragonfly paraphernalia everywhere ... pictures and paintings and yard ornaments and lots more jewelry.
-On a girls trip to Vegas about 5 years later, I even got a small dragonfly tattoo on my hip.
+On a girls trip to Vegas about 5 years later, I even got a dragonfly tattoo.
 I NEVER thought I’d get a tattoo but … things change.

-It’s a symbol of hope, spirituality, strength, endurance, love, and eternal connection.
+The dragonfly is a symbol of MANY things to many different people.
+For me it represents hope, strength, endurance, transformation, and eternal connection.

 Water Bugs and Dragonflies